Pinniped Cove (Atlantic harbor seals)

 • Fun Fact: All of her siblings had names that started with the letter P.

-Video of Maritime Aquarium harbor seals in the old pool
+Video of Maritime Aquarium harbor seal training demonstration

 1 point